 This can be greatly reduced by stopping down the lens.
 If you do run into this type of chromatic aberration, you can remove it by using Lightroom’s lens corrections module.
-In most cases this completely eliminates the problem but in the rare instances when it doesn’t it can be quite the bitch to deal with.
+In most cases, this completely eliminates the problem but in the rare instances when it doesn’t it can be a hassle to deal with.

 Even so, it is still a winner over the 105mm macro in this regard, so a case can certainly be made for this being the best macro lens for Nikon.

 The vignetting of this Nikon macro lens is pretty pronounced at the wider apertures.
 If that’s a concern for you, you may want to shoot it at your local camera shop or rent it to see for yourself.
 The thing is, the closer you get to your subject, i.e. around 8 inches away, this vignetting disappears almost completely.

 Stopping down also reduces vignetting significantly.
 At around f/8 is its sweet spot.

 Nikon Macro Lens Bokeh

 The bokeh of the Nikon 60mm macro is very good – literally among the smoothest of Nikon lenses.

 Its 9 rounded aperture blades allow for very circular bokeh.
 That being said, at standard distances the 60mm focal length does not result in a ton of subject separation.
 That’s not what this lens is designed for though.

 With macro lenses you usually want to be able to get as much depth of field as possible.

 With a 60mm lens, if you’re not using extension tubes you can be forced into getting really close to your subjects and as a result you can get in the way of your own lighting.